-My work is about themes that are in my opinion the keywords of humanism: fulfillment and development, autonomy (within the meaning of freedom and the pursuit of a good and beautiful life), critical thinking, equality and humanity.
+More positively speaking or ideally, my works are about fulfillment and development, autonomy (within the meaning of freedom and the pursuit of a good and beautiful life), critical thinking,

-In the processes of exploring themes of humanism, I found a contradiction, which is the power-relationship in the making of work in which equality is lost.
+In the processes of exploring humanism-like ideals, I found a contradiction, which is the power-relationship in the making of work in which equality is lost.

-At the moment of capturing the footage, there is a play going on with the person in front of my camera.
-I almost have a private performance with the subject in front of my camera.
-My ideas that I want to express through video with the person in front of the camera, I consider as a form of cooperation with each other, but as the director and because the fact that I hold the camera I am therefore in control.
+At the moment of capturing the material, there is a play going on with the person in front of my camera.
+My ideas that I want to express through video with the subject in front of the camera, I consider as a form of cooperation with each other.
+But as the artist/director and because the fact that I hold the camera I am the one who is in control.
 And my relationship with the person in front of the camera is shifting.
-It is unequal and that could be treacherous, because it gives the video-maker a form of power.
-And the person in front of the camera becomes the subject, subjecting themselves to the wishes of the director.
-And that is exactly that what I am against and of what I want to do, because I want the individual to keep their own voice.
-I want to see the input of the individual in the work.
-But this is how the structure of video-making is working.
-Is it really?
-Do I want to change these dynamics of interaction?
-The role of the individual is the most interesting ‘subject’ for me, and the complete freedom of the individual, to show their true character, their personal voice and color.
+It is unequal and that could be treacherous when looking for equality.
+The person in front of the camera becomes the subject, subjecting themselves to the wishes of me, the artist.

-I tend to be intimate, poignant and direct.
-Mostly I use static or tracking shots, with close-ups and straightforward montage.
-Characteristics of people become visible and the suggestion of the viewer being there as their mirror or as observer as the ‘fly on the wall’.
-I want to zoom in on consciousness processes with the inevitable that empirical emotions will be reflected.
+Mostly intimate, poignant and direct.
+I used static or tracking shots, with close-ups and straightforward montage.
+Characteristics of people become visible and the suggestion of the viewer being there as either their mirror or as an observer (as the ‘fly on the wall’).
+I wanted to zoom in on consciousness processes with the inevitable that empirical emotions will be reflected.